baratine/bartil/README.md

     // an exception is thrown because doesNotExist() does not exist in your MapService.php class
     $map->doesNotExist(123, 456);

-The directory `baratine-php/` is located within the baratine directory `baratine/modules/`
+The directory `baratine-php/` is located within the Baratine distribution directory `baratine/modules/`

 Bartwit Example Application